Monday, December 31, 2007

 Getting Healthy

-real age and it doesn't look good right now.
+I figured out my real age and it doesn't look good right now.
 It's not terribly bad - just 6.5 years older than my actual age but it really got me thinking.
 Obviously the BIG reason my real age is higher is because I am a smoker.
 Yes, I know it's terrible.
 And, I've always stopped completely after transfers and while I was pregnant.
 But for the rest of the time - when I'm stressed over stimming, follicle checks, blood work results, and the worry over how we will ever have a family, I enjoy my cigarettes.
 I only smoke about about 5 cigarette a day.
 Please don't tell me that that is the reason I have difficulty getting pregnant - because I don't believe that.
 There are plenty of people in the world who smoke and get pregnant easily.

 My other big agers are being overweight and my stress level.
 I have gained about 50 pounds since J and I got married and started ttc.
 I know that I need to lose some weight - not a huge surprise to me.
 And my stress level, well, in the past year I have miscarried my baby, lost my mother to breast cancer, and pursued fertility treatments.
 Stressed?
 Who me?